The Green New Deal and Why It's Happening Now

 In 2005, the federal government mandated food-based biofuels.
 It raised food prices, causing riots in 2008.
 Ethanol and biodiesel seemed cleaner than fossil fuel, but their production destroyed ecosystems that absorbed carbon.

 There are hundreds of groups that support the Green New Deal.
 One of the most visible is the Sunrise Movement.
 It focuses on stopping climate change.
-Another supporter is MN350.
-It goes further, arguing that climate change must be reversed to be effective.
+Another supporter is MN350, a Minnesota-based global movement aiming to spread awareness and education on climate change.

 Republicans oppose the Green New Deal.
 For example, Sen. Cory Gardner, R-Colo., told POLITICO, “Green New Deal?
 Sounds like a lot of red ink.”
 Republicans will argue that it will increase the debt.
 But they have overseen growing deficits, some of which resulted from Trump's tax cut.
 There are even moderate Democrats who don't believe the plan is necessary.